liuzhousi/FPGC4/README.md

 - Update documentation again
 - Add GPIO I/O back to MU
 - Add "library" support for assembler (Using include copy paste?)
-- Create a logo
+- Create a pattern and palette table generator
-- Add boot screen animation in bootloader
+- Add logo to boot screen animation in bootloader
 - Add mass storage (SDCARD)
-- Create a pattern and palette table generator
 - Change SPI Flash for SDCARD
 - Add usb serial for communication with PC
 - Write a simplistic C compiler.
 Use software stack with dedicated stack pointer register.
 - Add Gameboy printer via Arduino to I/O
 - Write an OS
-- Add sound
+-